 This analysis includes the identification and calibration of the relationship between changes in default rates and changes in key macro-economic factors as well as in-depth analysis of the impact of other factors (for example restructuring experience) on default risk.
-Key macro-economic factors for most exposures: GDP growth, benchmark interest rates and unemployment rate.
+Key macro-economic factors for most exposures: GDP growth, expansion of the retail loan market.